 - Powerful torque

 Cons: This tool does not have a hammer drill feature, so if you are working with masonry projects, then this is not recommended for use.

 - Does not have a hammer drill option

 Makita vs. Milwaukee 18V Cordless Drill Comparison

 The Ma7kita XPH012 and the Milwaukee 2606-22CT are both workhorses and can perfectly manage almost all drilling and driving needs of professionals and homeowners alike.
-Both these kits come at a very affordable price of just around $150.
+Both these kits come at a very affordable price.

 It is evident in their features that, of the two, the Milwaukee 2606-22CT has more power and speed than the Makita XPH012.
 However, if you want a tool that lets you go further, the latter comes with a hammer drill feature that the former lacks.